-Sirius in the constellation Canis Major – the legendary Dog Star – should be called the New Year’s star.
-This star – the brightest one in the nighttime sky – celebrates the birth of 2015 and every new year by reaching its highest point in the sky around the stroke of midnight.
+Sirius in the constellation Canis Major – the legendary Dog Star – might also be called the New Year’s star.
+This star – the brightest one in the nighttime sky – celebrates the birth of 2016 and every new year by reaching its highest point in the sky around the stroke of midnight.
 That’s the case this year, and every year.

 If you’re not sure, look for the prominent Belt stars of the constellation Orion, as shown on today’s chart.
 Orion’s Belt always points to Sirius.